Understanding your legal protections as a dental patient

 International patients have the same legal protections as Turkish citizens

-Turkish courts treat international patients equally under the law
+The legal system treats international patients equally under the law

-Many cases can proceed without requiring travel to Turkey
+Many cases can proceed without requiring travel

 Get a free, confidential case evaluation to understand your options.